What is Family Mediation?

 Often, you cannot take a case to court before exploring the option of mediation first.
 If you cannot prove you have considered mediation, a judge may delay your case until mediation has been tried or ruled out.

 Q: What can you expect at Family Mediation?

-- Contact your mediator to arrange a Mediation Information and Assessment Meeting (MIAM) where we will be able to discuss your individual needs.
+Contact your mediator: Arrange a Mediation Information and Assessment Meeting (MIAM) where we will be able to discuss your individual needs.

 If your mediation is solely to do with children, then the second session will focus on where they will live, who they will see and when, and child maintenance payments.
 In certain cases the mediator can undertake a child consultation with the parents’ consent.

 Further mediation sessions will vary depending on the issues you need to resolve.
 Child arrangements, finance and property sessions, and ‘all issues’ mediation are available.
 At all stages of your mediation, the mediator will document what is discussed and create copies of documents for each party’s records.
 These will include memoranda, schedules and itineraries amongst others.

 Legal advice may be sought from specialists if this is appropriate for your case.
 Children’s services, debts, finances and welfare payments may all require an additional professional to help resolve problems.
 However, they will work in strictest confidence under the agreements set out by your mediator in the MIAM.